 Background

-An internal review allows an eligible person to seek review of a range of decisions made by inspectors when dealing with WHS issues in workplaces, and by other officers about licences, registrations and authorisations.
+An internal review allows an eligible person to seek a review of a range of decisions made by inspectors when dealing with work health and safety issues in workplaces, and by other officers about licences, registrations and authorisations.

 The service is free.